marcelm/cutadapt/README.md

 Dependencies
 ============

-cutadapt needs Python 2.6 or later.
-Python 3 is not supported in this release, but will be back in future versions.
-Using Python 2.7 is recommended since it works fastest.
+cutadapt needs Python 2.6 or later (this includes Python 3).
+Python 2.6 supported is not tested thoroughly and is also slower than later versions.
 For installation from sources, a C compiler needs to be installed.
 The program has been developed and tested on Ubuntu and OpenSuSE.

 Installation